All our staff are tested weekly – COVID 19

-Dry or atrophic Age-related Macular Degeneration (AMD)
+What is dry or atrophic Age-related Macular Degeneration (AMD)?

 The most common type.
 It causes a slow, progressive loss of vision.
 There is no treatment for this condition and only a change of diet and use of vitamin complexes appear to slow progression.

-Wet or neovascular Age-related Macular Degeneration (AMD)
+What is wet or neovascular Age-related Macular Degeneration (AMD)?

 This type is less common.
 It progresses faster than atrophic AMD, sometimes within days, causing macular haemorrhages.
 The growth of small vessels within the retina in the macular area is the main problem.
 There are new treatments that can be tried with this type of AMD.